Grounded Horizon pilot becomes Orting firefighter and paramedic

-A Horizon pilot volunteered to take an unpaid leave of absence so he could help Orting Fire and Rescue, which needed an experienced paramedic to help respond during the coronavirus pandemic.
+A Horizon Air pilot volunteered to take an unpaid leave of absence so he could help Orting Fire and Rescue, which needed an experienced paramedic to help respond during the novel coronavirus (COVID-19) pandemic.

 “Both jobs really have an adrenaline rush behind them,” said Hunter Chumbley, who has flown for Horizon since 2017.

-Before that, he spent several years as a firefighter and paramedic with East Pierce Fire and Rescue.
+Before becoming a pilot, Chumbley spent several years as a firefighter and paramedic with East Pierce Fire and Rescue.

-Three years ago, at age 36, he did something that would probably terrify anyone with a well-established career.
+Three years ago, at age 36, Chumbley did something that would probably terrify anyone with a well-established career.
 He quit his job to pursue his childhood dream of becoming a commercial airline pilot.

 “It was actually kind of scary leaving a job that I had been at for so long and not really knowing where it was going to go,” he said on Tuesday.

-But as he lifted-off on his first flight, he knew that was where he belonged.
+But as Chumbley lifted-off on his first flight, he knew that was where he belonged.

 “It was a goal of mine, so I had to achieve it,” Chumbley said.

-His airline career screeched nearly to a halt this spring as coronavirus grounded flights worldwide.
+His airline career screeched nearly to a halt this spring as the novel coronavirus grounded flights worldwide.

-Many fire training programs are on hold right now and Orting Fire and Rescue needed someone with experience to fill in for 6 months.
+Many fire training programs are on hold right now and Orting Fire and Rescue needed someone with experience to fill in for six months.

 Chumbley volunteered to take an unpaid leave of absence from Horizon and joined Orting Fire and Rescue in April.